-Written notice of fees.
-Following registration, the Enforcement Officer or designee shall provide written notice to the Owner(s) of fees due.
+Following registration, the Enforcement Officer shall provide written notice to the

+owner of fees due.

-Notice for collection of fees shall include the amount of the Vacant Lot registration
+Notice for collection of fees shall include the amount of the vacant lot(s) registration

-fee that is the responsibility of the Owner and a statement that the fee shall be paid within the time period(s) identified in the notice.
+fee that is the responsibility of the owner and a statement that the fee shall be paid within the time period identified in the notice.

-Subd.
-2. Fee and liability.
-All of the fees and other amounts payable under this Section
+All fees and other amounts payable under this section shall be a debt owed to the city

-151 shall be a debt owed to the City and, if unpaid, shall be collected by special assessment under the authority in Minnesota Statutes, Section 429.101.
-Action under this section does not preclude any other civil or criminal enforcement procedure.
+and, if unpaid, shall be collected by special assessment under the authority in Minnesota Statutes, Section 429.101.

-Applicability.
-The provisions of this Section are an exercise of the City’s general police/ regulatory powers; not an exercise of statutorily delegated zoning authority.
-All Vacant Lot or Vacant Lots as described, are subject to this Section without exception, regardless of when the property was acquired.
+(J) Applicability.
+The provisions of this section are an exercise of the city’s general police/ regulatory powers; not an exercise of statutorily delegated zoning authority.
+All vacant lot(s) as described, are subject to this section without exception, regardless of when the property was acquired.